Fitting Powder Diffraction data

 Hint:

-Use the same approach as in the previous part of the tutorial, but this time you need to set the background points for the LBCO experiment.
+Use the same approach as in the previous part of the notebook, but this time you need to set the background points for the LBCO experiment.
 You can zoom in on the measured diffraction pattern to determine the approximate background level.

 Solution: